Bill Text

 (p) On matters within the purview of the oversight board, decisions made by the oversight board supersede those made by the successor agency or the staff of the successor agency.

 (q) (1) Commencing on and after July 1, 2018, in each county where more than 40 oversight boards were created by operation of the act adding this part, there shall be five oversight boards, which shall each be staffed in the same manner as specified in subdivision (j).
-The membership of each oversight board shall be as
+The membership of each oversight board shall be as specified in paragraphs (1) through (7), inclusive, of subdivision (j).

 (2) The oversight boards shall be numbered one through five, and their respective jurisdictions shall encompass the same territory located within the respective borders of the first through fifth county board of supervisors districts, as those district boundaries are determined and adjusted by the Citizens Redistricting Commission of that county.
 Except as specified in paragraph (3), each oversight board shall have jurisdiction over each successor agency located within its borders.

-county board of supervisors district’s boundaries are adjusted, if a successor agency has territory located within more than one county board of supervisors’ district, the county board of supervisors shall determine which oversight board shall have jurisdiction over that successor agency.
+(3) By July 15, 2025, and by July 15 of the year following a year that the county board of supervisors district’s boundaries are adjusted, if a successor agency has territory located within more than one county board of supervisors’ district, the county board of supervisors shall determine which oversight board shall have jurisdiction over that successor agency.
 The county board of supervisors or their designee shall report this information to the successor agency and the department by the aforementioned dates.

 (4) The successor agency to the former redevelopment agency created by a county where more than 40 oversight boards were created by operation of the act adding this part, shall be under the jurisdiction of the oversight board with the fewest successor agencies under its jurisdiction.